Statement of Tolerance

 Figuring out the right tolerance for your cut plastic

 No matter who you get your sheet cut by, there's always a small difference between the required size and the cut size.
 For pinpoint accuracy, laser cutting with Computer Aided Design (CAD) and a CO2 laser cutting machine gives the best results.
 We can do that for you.
-While our amazing new laser cutting service won’t replace the saw method, it does mean we can make incredibly complex designs with ease.
+While our amazing laser cutting service won’t replace the saw method, it does mean we can make incredibly complex designs with ease.

 How to avoid tolerance issues